epfl-ada/ada-2022-project-lad3k/README.md

 For the extraction of topics we will use LDA.
 This will involve preparing the movie descriptions in a way that can be interpreted by this model.
 We will also see if word embedding can be efficient to compare movies based on their description.

-### **(3)** Distance Function
+### **(3)** KNN

-Let's now see how we can build a distance function to compare two movies.
+In order to define a KNN, we need to define a distance function comparing two movies.
 In the choice of this function, we will take into account that this function must minimize the distance between movies belonging to the same streaming service, and ideally maximize the distance between the streaming services.
 The distance function can also use the distribution of a film according to the chosen topics or word embedding of the movie's overview, obtained from question 2.

 ### **(4)** Regression Model

-The dimensions chosen for this regression model would be the parameters found using question 1.
+The dimensions chosen for this regression model would be the parameters found using question 1 and also topics distribution from question 2.
+Next we need to define a loss function for the training.
 We can penalize a movie prediction as soon as the predicted value isn't the correct streaming service.
 But we can also make something different where the loss is lower if the movie were predicted on a streaming platform that we consider "close" to the expected one.
+These are choices that we can try, and see which one leads to the better results on the test set.

 ## Proposed timeline

+TODO

+- Features Selection: 18/11 -> 30/11
+- NLP over overview: 18/11 -> 30/11
+- KNN: 01/12 -> 24/12
+- Regression Model: 01/12 -> 24/12

 ## Organization within the team